Plastic – a generic name for a substance that can be formed into solid shape. From the greek word plastikos, meaning “able to be molded or formed.”

 Resin Category – a term to loosely define the purity of the resin, or the amount of secondary re-processing.
 Typical categories include prime, wide-spec, off-spec, virgin, regrind, industrial recyle, consumer recyle, etc.

-Grade – the designation given to a specific formulation of a given plastic compound.
+Resin Grade – a term used to describe a specific formulation of a given plastic material.
 While similar formulations from different suppliers are often interchangeable, some suppliers have unique (and often proprietary) formulations.

 Additives – the processing of thermoplastics and/or their end-use performance can be greatly enhanced through the use of additives.
 Processing aid type additives can improve productivity of the machinery through reduction of internal friction (lubricants), changing polymer morphology (nucleating agents), removing excessive heat (endothermic blowing agents), or suppressing thermal decomposition during processing (antioxidants).
 Other type of additives enhance aesthetics (blowing agents, optical brighteners), or performance properties of the final parts (flame retardants, antistatic agents, ultra-violet light stabilizers, reinforcing agents, tougheners, fillers).
 Additives can be introduced during polymerization, but are frequently introduced to the process through compounding.
 They can also be introduced prior to final processing in a concentrated form via solid or liquid dispersions.